-Mia was recognized by the White House as a Champion of Change, an honor bestowed on Americans doing exemplary things to uplift their communities.
-Along with 14 other women, Mia was recognized as an Asian and Pacific Islander women’s Champion of Change in observance of Asian and Pacific Islander Heritage Month.
+In 2013, along with 14 other women, Mia was recognized by the White House as an Asian and Pacific Islander women’s Champion of Change in observance of Asian and Pacific Islander Heritage Month.
 Mia was a 2005 New Voices Fellow, was named one of the Advocate’s 40 Under 40 in 2010, one of the 30 Most Influential Asian Americans Under 30 in 2009 by Angry Asian Man, one of Campus Pride’s Top 25 LGBT Favorite speakers for their 2009, 2010 and 2011 HOT LISTs, and was listed in Go Magazine’s 2013 100 Women We Love.
-Mia was honored with the 2008 Creating Change Award (below) by the National Gay and Lesbian Task Force and a community activist award for her “dedication and steadfast activism” in 2007 by ZAMI in Atlanta, GA.
+Mia was honored with the 2008 Creating Change Award by the National Gay and Lesbian Task Force and a community activist award for her “dedication and steadfast activism” in 2007 by ZAMI in Atlanta, GA.

 Mia has spoken at countless campuses, conferences, and events some of which include:

 The Gender and Sexuality Plenary for the first United States Social Forum; the National Queer Asian and Pacific Islander Alliance conference; NGLTF’s Creating Change Conference; The Empowering Women of Color Conference; the UCLGBTQIA Western Regional Conference; SisterSong’s Let’s Talk About Sex National Conference; the California Coalition Against Sexual Assault’s Campus Institute; the Midwest Bisexual, Lesbian, Gay, Transgender, and Ally College Conference; the Regional Sexual and Domestic Violence Primary Prevention Conference; and the Femmes of Color Symposium.

 To inquire about bringing Mia to speak, train or give a workshop, please email: bookingmiamingus[at]gmail[dot]com.